marco76/marco76.github.io/_posts/2018-08-11-spring-integration-send-mail.md

 introduction: 'How to send email using Spring Integration and create smtp unit tests'
 ---

-# Spring Integration email sender
+# How to send email using Spring Integration and create smtp unit tests

 I'm working more and more often with Spring Integration and I find it great.
 The only problem is that most of the basic examples are based on the XML configuration and my projects are more annotation/dsl oriented.